nv-bogdan/rag/docs/quickstart.md

 For B200 based deployment, you need to add an environment variable to the `nvidia-nim-llama-32-nv-embedqa-1b-v2` deployment.
 Due to a known issue in the chart, we currently need to manually edit the deployment and add this env variable.

+[!NOTE]
+Refer to [NIM Model Profile Configuration](#nim-model-profile-configuration) to set NIM LLM profile according to the GPU type and count.
+Set the profile explicitly to avoid any errros with NIM LLM pod deployment.

 1. Edit the embedding deployment with the command below.

 ```bash